habiburBD/softwaretesting/README.md

 # Next Steps/To Do
 * Read and understand the learning content
-* Decide the language in which the course material will be delivered (I suggest to use Bengali)
+* Decide the language in which the course material will be delivered (I suggest using Bangla)
 * Start developing course material starting from **Section 1.1** (SoftwareTestingCourseMaterial.pdf)